zhiming99/rpc-frmwrk/README.md

 ---
 [`Sat Jul 23 2022 07:56:59 PM Beijing`]
 1. took two days to block some of the security holes in authentication mode.
-The request flow control must also be enabled at the same time.
+To minize the security risk, the request flow control must also be enabled at the same time.
+The changes made it diffcult to flush illegal requests during the authentication process.

 [`Wed Jul 20 2022 09:34:11 PM Beijing`]
 1. Made build for raspberry pi work.